 Share your experience with us to help others pass.
 Pass it forward.
 Share this blog, your notes, and your experiences with others and help them reach their goals.
 We would love to hear your thoughts or comments.

 Good luck with your test and thank you for letting me ramble on.
-I’ve been doing this for 7 years and if there is anything I know that can help you pass, I want to share it all with you.
+I’ve been doing this for over 10 years and if there is anything I know that can help you pass, I want to share it all with you.